ministryofjustice/hmpps-ansible-roles/roles/credentials/README.md

 #### Credential extraction.

-The same data used to create the credentials will be used to extract them using the same key in a distionary called secrets.
+The same data used to create the credentials will be used to extract them using the same key in a dictionary called secrets.

 Running the role with
 ```